RedisLabs/redislabs-docs/content/rs/administering/database-operations/slave-ha.md

 alwaysopen: false
 categories: ["RS"]
 ---
-When a master shard fails, a slave shard is automatically promoted to a master shard to maintain data availability.
-If there are no other slave shards in the database, this creates a single point of failure until a new slave shard is manually created.
+When Replication is enabled and master shard fails, the slave shard is automatically promoted to a master shard to maintain data availability.
+This creates a single point of failure until a new slave shard is manually created.

 To automatically avoid this single point of failure, you can configure the cluster to automatically migrate the slave shard to another available node.
 In practice,